newrelic/helm-charts/charts/nr-k8s-otel-collector/gke-autopilot-allowlists/README.md

 the node CR.
 Live-verified on GKE Autopilot 2026-09-09 (daemonset pods admitted on the node network, `system.network.*` re-scoped to the node — 30 host interfaces incl. `cilium_*`/`lxc*`).

-The two CRs are byte-identical copies of the submission candidates in the gke-autopilot-allowlist staging repo (`allowListToSubmit/finalized_v3/`).
-Keep them in sync.
+These CRs are the New Relic `WorkloadAllowlist` submission candidates for GKE Autopilot — the same manifests submitted to Google.
+Keep them in sync with what is submitted.

 ## Prerequisites